- <div

 Donald Meyer, Professor of Music

 Meyer’s project explores the silent film practice of Progressive Era Chicago.
 Using archives at the Chicago Public Library, Meyer and Chicago Fellows Research Assistant Sydnie Bivens ’17 located several short films that were made in Chicago during this period.
-Watch and listen to “Max Wants a Divorce,” a 1916 film produced by Chicago’s Essanay Studio, set to a score by Meyer based on music typical of what was heard in Chicago-area movie theaters in the 1910s.
+Watch and listen to the film “Max Wants a Divorce,” produced in 1916 by Chicago’s Essanay Studios, and set to a score by Meyer based on music typical of what was heard in Chicago-area movie theaters in the 1910s.

 Benjamin Goluboff, Associate Professor and Chair of English

-Goluboff’s Chicago Fellows project, “Two Short Plays by Kenneth Sawyer Goodman” offers digital editions of plays by the man for whom the Goodman Theater is named.
+Goluboff’s Chicago Fellows project presents digital editions of plays by the man for whom the Goodman Theater is named.
 Kenneth Sawyer Goodman (1883-1918) was the son of a Chicago timber baron and a leading light in the Little Theater movement of the pre-war decades.
 Chicago Fellows Research Assistant Ioana Cornea ’16 and Goluboff studied Goodman’s papers in the Newberry Library, as well as looking at materials about the Little Theater movement in Lake Forest College’s Special Collections.

 Holly Swyers, Associate Professor of Anthropology and Chair of Sociology and Anthropology, Chair of Urban Studies

 Swyers and Chicago Fellow Research Assistant Sonia Messar ’16 investigated how disease outbreaks in Chicago beginning in the nineteenth century created public panics, affected city infrastructure decisions, and contributed to the ideas of public health that carry into the present day.
 Swyers’ Fall 2015 medical anthropology course developed the game as a public health initiative to teach people the syndemic theory of disease.
 Dive into this interactive story/game that examines Chicago’s public health crises across time.
 Swyers’ Fall 2015 medical anthropology course had students play the game and use their game deaths as essay prompts: why did they die?
 What features of public health and medical beliefs contributed to their demise?
 Their essays have been incorporated into the game.

 Miguel de Baca, Associate Professor of Art History